prestodb/presto-yarn/README.md

 ```
     "site.global.catalog": "{'hive': ['connector.name=hive-cdh5', 'hive.metastore.uri=thrift://${NN_HOST}:9083'], 'tpch': ['connector.name=tpch']}"
 ```
+* To add plugin jars add the site.global.plugin property in your appConfig.json.
+It should be of the format {'connector1' : ['jar1', 'jar2'..], 'connector2' : ['jar3', 'jar4'..]..}.
+This will copy jar1, jar2 to Presto plugin directory at plugin/connector1 directory and jar3, jar4 at plugin/connector2 directory.
+Make sure you have the plugin jars you want to add to Presto available at ```presto-yarn-package/src/main/slider/package/plugins/``` and thus the app package built presto-yarn-package-1.0.0-SNAPSHOT.zip will have the jars under ```package/plugins``` directory.

 * If you want to use a port other than 8080 for Presto server, configure it via site.global.presto_server_port in appConfig.json